TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

 ??? question "WEB Tier 03 - [Click to show/hide]"

-    - Groups that are on a certain list and are less or not active anymore
+    Groups that:

+    - Sign up for the gentleman list on a certain private tracker.
-    - Groups that hardly done any releases
+    - Only did a few releases
-    - Groups that are not on the list but have a few releases on their name
+    - Are not on the list but have a few releases on their name
+    - Follow the [Contributing General Guidelines](https://github.com/TRaSH-Guides/Guides/blob/master/CONTRIBUTING.md#general-guidelines){:target="_blank" rel="noopener noreferrer"}.

 ??? example "JSON - [Click to show/hide]"